DNIF-Documentation/DNIF/kb/docs/documents/Welcome-to-DNIF/welcome-to-dnif.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Welcome to DNIF HYPERSCALE
+# Welcome to DNIF HYPERCLOUD

 DNIF is a cloud-native cybersecurity analytics platform that combines SIEM, User Analytics, and Automation to help you discover threat campaigns and reduce analyst overhead.
 Our platform provides: